 Personally, when it concerns renting a car, I would recommend Sunny Cars, an all-inclusive, worry free rental concept with affordable, fair prices, great service and no unpleasant surprises upon pick up or drop off.
 I am a big fan and use them all the time!
 In most countries the 2nd driver, free cancellation up to 4 hours in advance and all-risk insurance are standard included.
 Ideal, I use them all the time!

 If you come by train to Drenthe, Assen station or Groningen central station is probably the most logical train station to get off and start exploring Drenthe.
 Those are the bigger regional train stations that also offer bicycle rental.
 Cycle from the train station to your accommodation.
 There are some local public busses in this area, but none to Eext for example.
 Check the website of 9292 for a door-to-door travel advice by public transport.

-Be aware that as part of the Corona measures, wearing a face mask is required when traveling by train in The Netherlands until further notice.
+Be aware that as part of the Corona measures, wearing a face mask is required when traveling by public transport in The Netherlands until further notice.